Objectives

 • Recall the audible range for humans, define ultrasound, and compare sound speeds in air, liquids, and solids.

-1. Begin with quick retrieval on transverse and longitudinal waves, then ask students which model matches sound and why.
+1. Start with quick retrieval on transverse and longitudinal waves, then check whether you can decide which model matches sound and why.

 2. Demonstrate a vibrating source and build the particle model of compressions and rarefactions.